Managing a cough

 On this page:

-If you have another condition that might be causing your symptoms, speak to your GP about how you might be able to tell them apart.
-If you have asthma, our sister charity Asthma UK has information about how to tell if your symptoms are due to asthma or COVID-19.
+If you have another condition that might be causing you to cough, speak to your GP about how you might be able to tell them apart.
+If you have any acid reflux, this could be aggravating your chest.
+Speak to your GP, if this is the case.

 If you are losing weight, coughing up blood, getting chest pain or if any of your symptoms are getting worse, speak to your GP or phone 111 urgently.